 We securitize the majority of the consumer loans we originate in support of our North American business.
 Historically, we have sold these loans to institutional investors in the asset-backed securities, or ABS, market on a non-recourse basis, completing securitization transactions once or twice each year.
 These vacation ownership notes receivable securitizations provide funding for us at interest rates similar to those available to companies with investment grade credit ratings, and transfer the economic risks and substantially all the benefits of the consumer loans we originate to third parties.
-In a vacation ownership notes receivable securitization, various classes of debt securities issued by a special purpose entity are generally collateralized by a single tranche of transferred assets, which consist of vacation ownership notes receivable.
+In a vacation ownership notes receivable securitization ownership notes receivable securitization ownership notes receivable securitization ownership notes receivable.
 During 2016, we completed one securitization transaction, which is discussed in detail in Footnote No. 10, "Debt," to our Financial Statements.
 On an ongoing basis, we have the ability to use our Warehouse Credit Facility to securitize eligible consumer loans.
 Those loans may later be transferred to term securitization transactions in the ABS market, which we intend to continue to complete at least once per year.
 Since 2000, we have issued approximately \$4.7 billion of debt securities in securitization transactions in the ABS market, excluding amounts securitized through warehouse credit facilities or private bank transactions.
 We retain the servicing and collection responsibilities for the loans we securitize, for which we receive a servicing fee.